Cherreads

 "Hm?"

-The moment I was about to stomp down and break something important, the voice cut in.
+The voice cut in just as I was about to stomp down and break something important.

 I turned.